 In January 2018, SAM completed the CFCL Transaction.
 See "General Development of the Business".
-After giving effect to the completion of such transaction and the launch of the CEF Trust, the physical trusts account for approximately \$7.9 billion of SAM's AUM as of December 31, 2018.
+After giving effect to the completion of such transaction and the launch of the CEF Trust, the physical trusts account for approximately \$8.6 billion of SAM's AUM as of December 31, 2019.
 In addition, as a result of the CFCL Transaction, SAM acquired approximately 90,000 new investors and enhanced the scale and competitiveness of its physical bullion trusts.
-As at December 31, 2018, the majority of those new investors have been retained.
-SAM will continue to consider strategic acquisitions which will allow it to build scale, improve profitability or enter new markets and investment categories.
+As at December 31, 2019, the majority of those new investors have been retained.